 iFetch is clearly designed by dog lovers for dogs.
 It has smooth edges and follows a rounded theme all throughout.
 It looks modern yet playful.
 The device is made with quality materials guaranteed to last a long time.
 Also, the design is one-of-a-kind and unmistakable.

-If you lose the tuft ball provided, you can get extra balls for only $12.50 (For the latest prices and discounts, check here) for a pack of five balls.
+If you lose the tuft ball provided, you can get extra balls (For the latest prices and discounts, check here) for a pack of five balls.

 And if you do not like tennis balls for fear they might damage your dog’s teeth when picking it up or chewing on it, you will surely love the fact that you can replace the tennis balls with any lightweight rubber ball measuring 1.6 inches in diameter.
 You can also use squash balls.